Ryan-Naughton88/JPGtoPNGconverter/README.md

 ## Usage

-1. **Organize JPG Files:**
-   - Place the JPG files you want to convert in a folder named "Pokedex" within the project directory.

-2. **Run the Converter:**
+1. **Run the Converter:**
-   - Execute the following command in the terminal:
+   - Execute the following command in the terminal, specifying the source folder path and the output folder:
      ```bash
-     python jpg_to_png_converter.py
+     python JPGtoPNGconverter.py (pokedex_path) (output_folder)
      ```

-3. **Converted Files:**
+     - Replace `(pokedex_path)` with the path to the folder containing the JPG files.
+     - Replace `(output_folder)` with the path where you want to save the converted PNG files.

+2. **Example:**
-   - The converted PNG files will be saved in the "Pokedex" folder.
+   - To convert JPG files in the "Pokedex" folder and save them in the "Output" folder, run:
+     ```bash
+     python JPGtoPNGconverter.py Pokedex Output
+     ```

 ## Notes

 - Ensure that Python is installed on your system before running the tool.
-- The tool assumes that the source JPG files are organized in a folder named "Pokedex."
+- The tool assumes that the source JPG files are organized in a folder named "Pokedex" by default.

 ## About Pillow

 [Pillow](https://pillow.readthedocs.io/en/stable/) is an actively maintained fork of the Python Imaging Library (PIL).
 It provides easy-to-use methods for opening, manipulating, and saving various image file formats.
 The library is widely used for image processing tasks in Python.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

----

 **Note:** Make sure to replace "your-username" in the clone URL with your actual GitHub username if you decide to fork and clone the repository.